microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/FaceIdentificationSetup.md

   * Auto train from photo albums: It will ask you to provide a root folder, and from there it will traverse all the sub-folders (not recursively) and create a person with the name of each sub-folder and use the photos in that sub-folder as training photos for that person.
 Just make sure the photos are all less than 5MB and have only one subject per photo.

+# Key Source Code

+* [PersonGroupsPage.xaml.cs] (../Kiosk/Views/PersonGroupsPage.xaml.cs): Page that shows the set of PersonGroups.

+* [PersonGroupDetailsPage.xaml.cs] (../Kiosk/Views/PersonGroupDetailsPage.xaml.cs): Page that shows the set of people in a PersonGroup.

+* [PersonDetailsPage.xaml.cs] (../Kiosk/Views/PersonDetailsPage.xaml.cs): Page that shows the set of faces associated with a given person.

+* [ImageSearchUserControl] (../Kiosk/Controls/ImageSearchUserControl.xaml.cs): A control used for searching Bing Images and local images and using them as input sample in the PersonDetailsPage.